 - Spread into a prepared casserole dish/baking dish and spread evenly.

-- Bake casserole in the preheated oven for a baking time of 30 minutes to warm green bean casserole recipe through.
+- Bake casserole in the preheated oven for a baking time of 30 minutes to warm the fresh green bean casserole recipe through.

 Yes, but it would definitely change the flavor profile.
 There are many different types of flavors available in grocery stores today.
 Some brands offer vegetarian options.
 So don’t worry too much about finding the right brand of mushroom soup.